-Each week you’ll study a self-contained topic:
+Each week you’ll study a self-contained topic, including the following:

-Topic 1: Scales in space and time
+Scales in space and time

 Scale – dealing with the miniscule to the massive, over milliseconds to millennia – is central to all the sciences.
 You’ll go to the absolute limits of what we can measure – all through a study of an oak tree!

-Topic 2: Rocks: recycling the planet
+Rocks: recycling the planet

-You’ll use a digital collection of minerals and rocks to learn about the materials that make up the solid Earth; the processes by which they are transformed into rocks; and how rocks reveal their history.
+You’ll use a digital collection of minerals and rocks to learn about the materials that make up the solid earth; the processes by which they are transformed into rocks; and how rocks reveal their history.

 Earth is 4.6 billion years old.
 How do we know that?
-How do we know the history of life on Earth?
+How do we know the history of life on earth?
 You’ll gain an understanding of the methods that are used to determine relative and absolute ages of rocks and the processes that formed them.

-Plate tectonics – the process that allows Earth’s interior, surface and atmosphere to interact – constantly reshapes the Earth.
+Plate tectonics – the process that allows earth’s interior, surface and atmosphere to interact – constantly reshapes the earth.
 You’ll study evidence for the theory of plate tectonics, one of the most influential ideas in science.